Handling Internal Requests

 Ask for Support as a Solution Architect

 Solution Architects should use the Support Super form only when support is needed during pre-sales (for example: a POV exercise, or a potential new deal with an existing customer).
+This form is an internal request, which means the work takes place between the SA and the engineer.
+Customers can not collaborate on these tickets.
 In any other cases, SAs should advise the customer to open a support ticket themselves, for clear and efficient communication.

 Inactive Namespace Request